charmbracelet/bubbletea/tutorials/commands/README.md

 ## The Model

 Next we'll define our model.
-The only things we need to store are the status code of HTTP response and a possible error.
+The only things we need to store are the status code of the HTTP response and a possible error.

 ```go
     type model struct {